q&a page 11

-A: The Rama Siman 291:2 brings an opinion (based on a Midrash as well as kabalistic sources.
-See Rabeinu Bachya Shmos 20) not to drink water between Mincha and maariv on Shabbos as during that time the souls that got a reprieve from Gehinom begin returning there and thus we shouldnt even eat the third meal then as if we eat we will come to drink as well.
+A: The Rama (Siman 291:2) brings an opinion (based on a Midrash as well as kabalistic sources.
+See Rabeinu Bechaya Shmos 20) not to drink water between Mincha and Maariv on Shabbos as during that time the souls that got a reprieve from Gehinom begin returning there (via bodies of water) and thus we shouldn't even eat the third meal then as if we eat we will come to drink as well.

 However he writes that L’Chatchilah our custom is to indeed daven Mincha first and then eat the Seudah shlishis and not worry about drinking water at home and only be concerned with drinking water directly from a stream.

-He further states that some have the custom that only when in the 12 month mourning period of a parent do they avoid drinking water atthat time.
+He further states that some have the custom that only when in the 12 month mourning period of a parent R"L do they avoid drinking water at that time.

-Finaly, he writes that some are of the opinion that this prohibition on Erev Shabbos, and not at the time of seudah Shlishis. (this is the also the ruling of the Shulchan Aruch Harav)
+Finally, he writes that some are of the opinion that this prohibition is on Erev Shabbos, and not at the time of seudah Shlishis.
+(This is the also the ruling of the Shulchan Aruch Harav)